auroris/City-of-Heroes-Account-Portal/README.md

 # Instructions

-Install XAMPP for Windows (https://www.apachefriends.org/index.html).
+Install XAMPP for Windows (https://www.apachefriends.org/index.html - version 7.3.4 / PHP 7.3.4 64-bit).
 You only need the Apache module, unless you're doing other stuff with your server too.

 Install the Microsoft PHP drivers for SQL Server (https://www.microsoft.com/en-us/download/details.aspx?id=57916).
 If you installed XAMPP into the default location, then the place you want to unpack the PHP drivers is C:\xampp\php\ext